home-assistant/companion.home-assistant/docs/core/actions.md

 Colors should be in hex format and icons should be from the [mdi](https://materialdesignicons.com/) set.

-After saving these changes you will need to restart Home Assistant and then, in the Companion App, go to the Actions section of App Configuration and tap "Import From Server"
+After saving these changes you will need to restart Home Assistant and then, in the Companion App, go to the Actions section of App Configuration.
+It should sync automatically, but you can also pull-to-refresh to sync.

 ## Using Actions
 When an action button is pressed a `ios.action_fired` event is fired on Home Assistant's event bus.
 The event data consists of a JSON-formatted dictionary of attributes relating to the action.